- Brain Basics

 - 10-15% of patients diagnosed with a brain aneurysm will harbor more than one aneurysm

-- 4 out of 7 people who recover from a ruptured brain aneurysm will have disabilities
+- 4 out of 7 people who recover from a ruptured brain aneurysm will suffer neurological deficits.

 - Brain aneurysms are most prevalent in people ages 35-60, but can occur in children as well